anshu781126/nhspeaks/_posts/2020-02-02-law-of-attraction.md

 ---
-category: vedic maths
+category: personal finance
-description: One of the multiplication methods.
+description: how to shape your thoughts
 ---

-Navya loves duplex multiplication method.
+Navya knows how to make law of attraction work for her.